Gwion Edwards: Ipswich Town

 On 17 July 2018, he signed a two-year deal (plus an option for a further year) with Ipswich Town, for a reported fee of £700,000.
 Edwards scored his first goal for the club on his debut in a 2–2 draw with Blackburn Rovers at Portman Road, on the opening day of the season.
 Edwards went on to score 6 goals in 34 appearances in his debut season at Portman Road, including scoring in the East Anglian Derby at Portman Road on 2 September 2018.

 He scored his first goal of the 2019–20 season on 24 August, netting the second goal in a 0–5 away win against Bolton Wanderers at the University of Bolton Stadium.
 He featured regularly throughout the season, often filling in at right wing-back and right-back due to an injury to Kane Vincent-Young.
 On 18 May 2020, Ipswich took up the one-year option in his contract, extending his stay at the club until 2021.

 Edwards scored in the opening game of the 2020–21 season, scoring the second goal in a 2–0 home win over Wigan Athletic.
 He continued his goal scoring form throughout September and October, scoring 5 goals in the opening 6 games of the season, including a brace in a 4–1 away win over Blackpool on 10 October.
 With his contract set to expire at the end of the season, Ipswich reportedly entered negotiations to extend Edwards's deal, but were unable to come to an agreement and he left the club.

 Wigan Athletic

 On 10 June 2021, Edwards completed a move to Wigan Athletic, signing a two-year deal with the club.
 He scored on his debut for Wigan in a 2–1 defeat at Sunderland on 7 August 2021.

 Edwards was loaned to Scottish club Ross County in January 2023.

+He was released by Wigan at the end of the 2022–23 season.

+Morecambe

+On 3 January 2024, Edwards signed for Morecambe on a contract until the end of the 2023-2024 season.

+On 17 May 2024, Edwards signed a new two-year deal with the option for a further year.